 Teen Artistry, Leadership, and Advocacy!

-NEXTGen Musician is a two-year paid apprenticeship open to juniors attending New York City public or charter high schools who have a passion for music.
+NEXTGen Musician is a paid apprenticeship open to freshmen, sophomores, and juniors attending New York City public or charter high schools who have a passion for music.
 Students will have the opportunity to explore career pathways, in music and beyond, through workshops, masterclasses, performances, work-study opportunities, and career labs with critical thinkers in each field of study and extraordinary artists, including world-renowned virtuoso violinist, Midori!
 Alongside artistic development, teens will develop skills in advocacy by telling the story of the importance of music education, speak with elected officials with confidence, and stay involved.
 The program will culminate in the opportunity for each student to create an arts advocacy campaign and present it in the community.

 Program at a glance:

 - Optional, weekly music lessons on instrument of choice in person or virtual

 - Create a culminating arts advocacy campaign aimed at policy makers and their influencers